 }

+This test uses the MvcContrib.TestHelper library for an easy test API.
 To force our controller into an invalid model state, we need to add a model error to ModelState with the AddModelError method (1).
 After setting up our controller, we invoke the Edit action (2), and examine the result returned.
 We assert that a view is rendered with the AssertViewRendered method (3), which returns a ViewResult object.
 The ViewName on the ViewResult should be an empty string, signifying the Edit view is rerendered.
 Finally, we assert that the Save method on our repository was not called (4).
 This negative assertion ensures we don’t try to save our Product if it has validation problems.
 Normally, we would create a separate presentation model specifically for the form, but in this example, we use our domain model directly.
 We tested the error condition, and now we need to test our controller in the positive condition that our model didn't have any validation problems, as shown in listing 26.13.

 Listing 26.13 Testing our controller action when no errors are present